pyOpenSci/python-package-guide/tutorials/intro.md

 Below are a few examples well scoped pyOpenSci packages:

 * [Crowsetta](https://crowsetta.readthedocs.io/en/latest/): is a package designed to work with annotating animal vocalizations and bioacoustics data.
 This package helps scientists process different types of bioacoustic data rather than focusing on a specific individual research application associated with a user-specific research workflow.
-* [pandera](https://www.union.ai/pandera) is another more broadly used Python package.
+* [Pandera](https://www.union.ai/pandera) is another more broadly used Python package.
 Pandera supports data testing and thus also has a broader research application.

 :::{admonition} Matplotlib as an example

 At the larger end of the user spectrum, Matplotlib is a great example.
-Matplotlib does one (big important) thing really well:
+Matplotlib does one thing really well:

 *It creates visual plots of data.*

-Matplotlib is used by thousands of users for different plotting applications using different types of data.
-While few scientific packages will have the same broad application and large user base as tools like Matplotlib, the idea of scoping out what your package does is still important.
+Thousands of people use Matplotlib for different plotting applications using different types of data.
+While few scientific packages will have the same broad application and large user base that Matplotlib has, the idea of scoping out what your package does is still important.
 :::

 ### Code should also be clean & readable & documented

-The code in your package should also be clean, readable and well documented.
+The code in your package should also be clean, readable, and well documented.

-**Clean code:** Clean code refers to code that uses expressive variable names, is concise and does not repeat itself.
-We will dive deeper into best practices for clean code in future pyOpenSci tutorials.
+**Clean code:** Clean code refers to code that uses expressive variable names, is concise and doesn't repeat itself.
+You can learn about best practices for clean code in future pyOpenSci tutorials.

-**Readable code:** Readable code is code written with a consistent style.
+**Readable code:** readable code is code written with a consistent style.
 You can use linters and code formatters such as black and flake8 to ensure this consistency throughout your entire package.
 [Learn more about code formatters here.](../package-structure-code/code-style-linting-format.html)